Vicar of Bray, The

 But then Mary died, followed by William, and Anne took the throne.
 William and Mary had in effect governed from the center of the newly-forming Whig/Tory spectrum -- the deposition of James II was entirely a Whig idea, but James's behavior had forced most Tories to join the anti-James crowd (Trevelyan, pp. 76-77); only the Jacobite extremists still held out for the full Tory position.

-But the Stuarts truly were jinxed.
+But the Stuarts truly were jinxed, genetically as well as historically.
+Something caused them to have few (and often emotionally troubled) children.
 It is possible that this is due to the genes of King Charles VI of France.
 The mad king was the father of Queen Katherine of Valois, wife of Henry V. Her son by Henry V, who became King Henry VI, was feeble-minded and had at most one son.
 By her second husband/paramour Owen Tudor, Katherine was the grandmother of King Henry VII -- and while Henry VII was healthy, his heir Henry VIII's wives repeatedly miscarried, and of his three legitimate and one illegitimate children to reach the age of one year, none would have offspring of their own.

 Charles I was the great(x6)-grandson of Charles VI -- via Katherine of Valois, Owen Tudor, Henry VII, Margaret Tudor, James V of Scotland, Mary Queen of Scots, and James VI and I -- and had nine legitimate children, six of whom died without legitimate issue.
 Of the remaining three, James II, like Henry VIII before, caused his wives to miscarry repeatedly, and Mary the mother of William of Orange had only one child.
 William and Mary, both grandchildren of Charles I, were childless, and Mary herself had been through miscarriages.
 James the Old Pretender had two sons, but neither produced a legitimate heir.
 And Anne -- well, Anne went through many pregnancies, almost all of which produced babies who died very young.
 The child of 1689 lived to become the Duke of Gloucester -- but then died in 1700 while still a boy.